Table Of Contents

 The Benefits of Behavioural Interviewing

-Behavioural interviewing is a more efficient way to assess the skills of a potential employee.
+Behavioural interviewing during our recruitment company's process is a more efficient way to assess the skills of a potential employee.
 By asking “situational” questions, you can easily reveal how candidates have navigated certain past circumstances.
 Focusing on the candidate’s past experiences and behaviour with real-life examples allows you to mitigate the cliche list of skills and strengths on a resume with face-to-face interview pressure.

 Pushing beyond standard questioning and vague generalities gives you a clearer picture of the candidate’s achievements.
 Instead of asking the tired “What are your greatest strengths?” question, you might frame it as “Can you think of a time when you overcame a difficult situation to close a sale?”
 This will reveal things about the candidate’s work ethic and personality while creating a more comfortable environment during the interview process.
 The conversation is no longer about answering questions; it’s about telling a story.